 Content comes in different forms, from straightforward list posts to infographics.
 Most of the content focuses on interesting and up-to-date social media statistics.

-You've probably heard of HubSpot before, right?
+You've probably heard of HubSpot by now, right?

 They have a regularly updated marketing library, where all their marketing-related content, are organized.